wyncode/midterm_project_template/README.md

 * Include code snippets with brief explanations.
 Or, specific references to the location of the code in your GitHub repo.
 * It should emphasize your technical setbacks and solutions.
 * Get straight to the point.
 * Be prepared to answer questions.
-About what?
-Study this [doc](https://drive.google.com/file/d/1lV9qdBUqoriF1TbltK4JWcd0Th0dNzbW/view?usp=sharing).